|

 When to Go

-The main 2-8ft (0.6-2.5m) winter swells occur April-September from lows stationed in the Tasman Sea producing consistent E-S swells.
-In summer, December-April, there is the tropical NE cyclone season in the Coral Sea.
-There are usually about 2-3 per month lasting 3-7 days.
-However, they’re not as predictable and wave-generous as Antarctic Lows.
-If the cyclone is too close, the surf will be choppy and erratic.
+April-September lows stationed in the Tasman Sea produce consistent E-S swells.
+In summer, December-April is the tropical cyclone season in the Coral Sea, but it is rare to get many long period NE swells and if the cyclone is too close, the surf will be choppy and erratic.
+E and SE swells are far more generous and help boost the annual mean wave height to 6-7ft.
 Wind is crucial, the best being SW, which often blows May to August.
-Between January and April, winds are sea breezes with dominant NE direction.
-Occasional hot NW’ers will groom everything on the coast but as temps rise, the NE’ers kick back in.
+Summer sea breezes start off with N- NE dominance as early as Sept/Oct, before SE takes over by Feb/March.
+Occasional hot NWÕers will groom everything on the coast, but as temps rise, the NEÕers kick back in.
 As a general rule, beachies are better at high tides and pointbreaks on the low tides.
-Tide range can reach 6ft (2m), get a tide table.
+Tide range can reach 1.9m.

 J